Ground Water, continued

 Hydrographs showing the fluctuations of water levels in 21 wells in Grant, Haskell, and Stevens Counties are shown in Figures 13, 14, and 15 together with the precipitation at the nearest station of the U.S. Weather Bureau.
 These graphs show a relatively close correlation between the water levels in wells and the precipitation.
 The correlation is particularly close in areas where the depths to water level are not great, but the influence of precipitation upon water levels is noticeable even in areas of great depth to water level.

 Figure 13--Hydrographs showing fluctuations of the water levels in seven wells in Grant County, cumulative departure from normal monthly precipitation at Ulysses, and monthly precipitation at Ulysses.
-A large version of this figure is available.

 Figure 14--Hydrographs showing fluctuations of the water levels in seven wells in Haskell County, cumulative departure from normal monthly precipitation at Sublette, and monthly precipitation at Sublette.
-A large version of this figure is available.

 Figure 15--Hydrographs showing fluctuations of the water levels in seven wells in Stevens County, cumulative departure from normal monthly precipitation at Hugoton, and monthly precipitation at Hugoton.
-A large version of this figure is available.

 The trend of the water level in well 227 correlates closely with the cumulative departure from normal monthly precipitation.
 The well is in the Cimarron Valley near the Satanta bridge where the Cimarron is a losing stream.
 At least part of the sharp peaks on the hydrograph show the effect of flood waters in the nearby channel.